CATEGORIES OF MEMBERSHIP

 (b) Compete in any of the Club competitions or matches, other than those held between Mondays and Fridays, unless authorised by the Captains’ Committee.

-Senior Members are those Full, 5½ Day or 5 Day Members who have had continuous membership of the Club for a minimum period of 15 years and they have reached the minimum age of 70 years.
-They will become eligible to pay Senior Rates of subscription for the Club’s financial year following their qualification.
-Any Member currently paying reduced rates of subscription may continue on their existing basis until they reach the age of 85 years.
+Senior Members are those Lifestyle or 5 Day Members who have had continuous membership of the Club for a minimum period of 15 years and they have reached the minimum age of 80 years on their subscription renewal date.
+They will be entitled to a senior discount of 10% off the appropriate category rate.

-Under 40 Members, who must have attained the age of 18 years, shall be elected under Article 7, unless transferred from Junior Membership, and when so elected, are entitled to all rights and privileges of membership of the Club without restriction.
-Under 40 Members will be liable for any levies imposed upon Members.
+35 and Under Members, who must have attained the age of 18 years, shall be elected under Article 7 unless transferred from Junior Membership and, when so elected, are entitled to all rights and privileges of membership of the Club without restriction.
+35 and Under Members will be liable for any levies imposed upon Members.

 (a) All sons and daughters of Members who have attained the age of 10 years and are under the age of 18 years shall be eligible to become Junior Members, together with other juniors who are admitted at the discretion of the Captains’ Committee.
 The age limit may be waived by the Captains’ Committee for any junior under the age of 10 years who shows exceptional merit.